Hey guys! I’m back with more blog adventures 😀

 Speaking of which, we had the evening to kill so we went for a walk at the nicely kept KLCC Park, adjacent to the Petronas Twin Towers.
 A green lung in the middle of a concrete jungle, it’s a popular place for families and expats.

 View of the Twin Towers from a bridge at KLCC Park.
 Next to it is the new Four Seasons Hotel.

-We also hopped on over to Central Market to get some pasalubong (souvenirs) for the Boy’s fam.
+We also hopped on over to Central Market to get some pasalubong (souvenirs) for N’s fam.
 It was the night of the Mid Autumn Festival during our visit, and we stayed to watch some cultural shows.